LinguaPhylo/linguaPhylo.github.io/tutorials/structured-coalescent.md

 5. the base frequencies _π_;
 6. the shape of the discretized gamma distribution _shape_.

-The benefit of using 3 relative substitution rates here instead of 3 clock rates is that we could use the DeltaExchangeOperator to these relative rates in the MCMC sampling to help the converagence.
+The benefit of using 3 relative substitution rates here instead of 3 clock rates is that we could use the _DeltaExchangeOperator_ to these relative rates in the MCMC sampling to help the convergence.

 Please note the tree here is already the time tree, the age direction will have been processed in `data` block.

 ### Constructing the model block in LinguaPhylo

-Please switch the tab to `model`, and type or copy and paste the following scripts into the console.
+{% include_relative lphy-model.md %}

 ```
 model {